 Volunteers must be active men and women age 15 and older who are willing to make a commitment to volunteering at least three to four hours a week.
 Scripps volunteers include students, homemakers, part-time workers, retired persons and seniors.
 Volunteers may have unique opportunities to work in the emergency department, intensive care unit or surgery.

 At Scripps, volunteering isn’t just for the young, it’s also for the young at heart.
 Scripps has many volunteers who are more than 80 years old donating their time to welcome guests, create crafts for patients and even escort their furry friends through the pet therapy program.

 - Annual volunteer appreciation celebration

 - Invitations to special events

 - Wellness opportunities, including TB test and flu shot

-After an initial interview and health screening, volunteers are assigned to an area of their choice and attend a site orientation.
+After an initial interview, health screening and placement, volunteers are assigned to an area of their choice and attend a department orientation.
 We offer training programs and continuing education to help volunteers remain efficient and effective.
-Some sites ask volunteers to join the hospital auxiliary.
-Auxiliary members donate many hours of services and have contributed to the funding of new medical equipment, scholarships and financial support for indigent patients.